Managed Forex Accounts

 • Shared expenses and standard fees

-• Minimum period before investors can withdraw their capital
+• Minimum holding period before withdrawal

-• Penalties for an early exit (withdrawal)
+• Penalties for early withdrawal

-(c) PAMM/LAMM, and MAM Accounts
+(c) PAMM, LAMM, and MAM Accounts

-• The lowest deposit requirements
+• Lowest deposit requirements

 • Standard fees

-• No minimum periods before investors can withdraw their capital
+• No minimum holding periods before withdrawal

-• Advanced flexibility and safety of funds
+• Advanced flexibility and fund safety

 Advantages of PAMM/MAM Accounts